Spomky-Labs/recipes/README.md

 Spomky-Labs Recipes
 ====================

-WebAuthn recipes allow the automation of Composer packages configuration via the `Symfony Flex` Composer plugin.
+These recipes allow the automation of Composer packages configuration via the `Symfony Flex` Composer plugin.

 This repository contains "official" recipes for Composer packages endorsed by